-unless the context otherwise requires, a word which denotes the singular also denotes the plural and vice versa; and
+unless the context otherwise requires, a word which denotes the singular also denotes the plural and vice versa;

-unless stated otherwise, any reference to an allowance, amount, cost, sum or value is a reference to an allowance, amount, cost, value or sum calculated in relation to an EDB in respect of a disclosure year
+unless stated otherwise, any reference to an allowance, amount, cost, sum or value is a reference to an allowance, amount, cost, value or sum calculated in relation to an EDB in respect of a disclosure year;

+guidance notes in this determination are for guidance purposes only and any material referred to in the guidance notes does not form part of the determination;

+where any material referred to in guidance notes is inconsistent with this determination, this determination prevails; and

+materials incorporated by reference into this determination, including standards promulgated by other bodies, are incorporated in accordance with Schedule 5 of the Act.

+Guidance note: (refer to clause 1.1.4(1)(e)-(f))

+Commerce Commission “Input methodologies review draft decision – Related party transactions – Draft decision and determinations guidance” (30 August 2017), Attachment C notes the process by which materials are incorporated by reference in this determination.

 In this determination, including in the schedules, the words or phrases in bold type bear the following meanings: